 Porcini mushrooms are often found at the edge of the forest or in clearings in coniferous forests or in forests with broad-leaved deciduous trees.

 Boletus are ectomycorrhizal mushrooms that form a symbiosis with the surrounding trees.
-Because of this, you want to cut only the fruit with a knife, if you pull it out you risk of damaging the mycelium system underground.
+Because of this, you want to cut only the fruit with a knife, if you pull it out you risk damaging the mycelium system underground.

 Boletus mushrooms are identifiable by their underside, instead of gills, they have pores sometimes giving a flat looking surface or sometimes a vein-like pattern.